The final two things!

 Part 1: Set up a Delicious Account

 Delicious is a free online social bookmarking application, please set up an account.
+Get started with Delicious.

 Remember!
 Ensure you record your username and password in your 23 Things diary.